 - SSE-KMS is similar to S3 however here keys are stored and managed using KMS(Key Management Service) service

-- You have better control on your keys in terms of who has permission to use the master key
+- You have better control over your keys in terms of who has permission to use the master key

-- Having granular permission on your keys protects against unauthorized access of your objects in S3
+- Having granular permission on your keys protects against unauthorized access to your objects in S3

 SSE-C : SSE using Customer Provided Key